 Summary statistics: D. Prangle

-Likelihood-free Model Choice: J.-M. Marin, P. Pudlo, A. Estoup and C. Robert
+Likelihood-free model choose: J.-M. Marin, P. Pudlo, A. Estoup and C. Robert

-Approximating the Likelihood in ABC: C. C. Drovandi, C. Grazian, K. Mengersen and C. Robert
+Approximating the likelihood in approximate Bayesian computation: C. C. Drovandi, C. Grazian, K. Mengersen and C. Robert

-Inferences on the Acquisition of Multidrug Resistance in Mycobacterium Tuberculosis Using Molecular Epidemiological Data: G. S. Rodrigues, S. A. Sisson, and M. M. Tanaka
+Inferences on the acquisition of multidrug resistance in Mycobacterium tuberculosis using molecular epidemiological data: G. S. Rodrigues, S. A. Sisson, M. M. Tanaka

 ABC in Systems Biology: J. Liepe and M. P. H. Stumpf

 Application of approximate Bayesian computation to make inference about the genetic history of Pygmy hunter-gatherers populations from Western Central Africa: A. Estoup et al